Narcisse advances in Broward County Schools superintendent search

 The school board there voted to advance Narcisse and two other candidates to a new round of consideration.

-The pool had already been pared to seven semi-finalists earlier this month, and the vote on Tuesday followed interviews and closer scrutiny of the remaining candidates.
+The pool had already been pared to seven semi-finalists earlier this month, and the vote on Tuesday followed the submission of videos by each candidate and closer scrutiny of their credentials.

 Narcisse told WBRZ he was asked to submit himself for consideration and that he remains committed to students and staff in East Baton Rouge Parish.